lkesteloot/unsong/unsong.md

 “I’m not coming,” snapped Carey.
 “I’m retreating.
 We’ve lost Albany.
 I know nobody down here in the city ever remembers Albany exists, but I feel like the news that we lost our state capital should be met with a little more than ‘I’m so glad you came’.”

 “I’m sorry about Albany,” said Koch.
 “But New York City is half the state population.
 It’s more than that.
 It’s a symbol.
 And one of America’s biggest ports.
 And the gateway to the Mid-Atlantic.
-And…”
+And...”

 “Yes, yes,” dismissed Governor Carey.
 “They’re a day behind us, by the way.
 No more.
 What preparations have you been making?”

 “I’ve turned the NYPD into a makeshift militia,” said Koch.
 “That’s about 10,000 men.
 It wasn’t hard.
-I was…actually kind of shocked at how militarized they were already.”
+I was... actually kind of shocked at how militarized they were already.”

 “Ten thousand.”
 The Governor frowned.
 “I have sixty thousand.
 It was more, but—” He paused.
 “It won’t be enough.”

 “I’ve also organized all the gun-owning citizens into militias,” said Koch.
-“I was…actually kind of surprised how many guns there were.
+“I was... actually kind of surprised how many guns there were.
 Oh, and the Mafia’s going to help.
 That’s another few thousand.”

 “I forgot how much I hated this city,” said Carey.

 “We’ve also fortified the Bronx as best we can,” said Koch.
 “It’s going to be building-to-building fighting there.
 We’ve rigged all the bridges to explode.
-I was surprised how close some of them already were to…”
+I was surprised how close some of them already were to...”

 “Spare me,” said the Governor.
 “Any word from Carter?”